eobrain/mysimplestblog/content/pages/privacy.md

 -   encryption in transit (TLS 1.3, via LetsEncrypt);
 -   encryption at rest on GCP

-I rely on assurances provided by GCP regarding their own technical and organizational measures.
+I rely on assurances provided by GCP regarding their own technical and organisational measures.
 Details on Sub-processor controls can be found below:

 [GCP][2]